marcinel123/rest-countries-api/README.md

 ## About the project

-This application uses api from: https://restcountries.com/
+This application uses API from: https://restcountries.com/

+You can find any country in the world and see it's details page for more information.

 Live version: https://rest-countries-by-ela.netlify.app/